Inside: The exact paint colors I use in my home! It’s all about neutral paint colors that are calm, relaxing and very versatile.

-My most favorite posts to write are the ones that teach people how to create the home they love.
-Sometimes that means that I show them how to make something awesome for way less than you could buy it, but usually that means taking something daunting like choosing colors and explaining it in a way that makes it way less overwhelming.
+Sometimes that means that I show you how to make something awesome for way less than you could buy it, but usually that means taking something daunting like choosing colors and explaining it in a way that makes it way less overwhelming.

 That was the goal when I wrote how to create a whole home color palette and I’ve had so many of you send me virtual high fives cause you gained confidence to face color head on in your homes, but even though the point was to guide you to choose your own colors, it seems that people just want to know the exact colors I use in my home.

 You see.
 You like.

 It might just be the color for you too!

 I wouldn’t be doing my job if I didn’t answer that burning question so today I’m sharing the exact paint colors that I’ve used in my home!